adammwilson/SpatialAnalysisTutorials/poisson_regression/poisson_regression.md

 ```

-I will then use the fitted model to make a smooth prediction curve of $\lambda_i$:
+We will then use the fitted model to make a smooth prediction curve of $\lambda_i$:

 ```r
 elev.seq <- seq(-3, 2, by = 0.05)